Movies on Introverts Keep Selling the Stereotype

 Negative Portrayal of Introverts Shapes Public Fear

 Carrie (1976) turns a quiet teen into a telekinetic terror after years of bullying.
-Reviewers still call the film’s message “dangerous,” warning that it links being shy with sudden violence.
+Reviewers still describe the film’s message as “dangerous,” warning that it equates being shy with sudden violence. ("From Outcast to Inner Hero: The Evolution of Introversion in Cinema", 2025)

 Twenty-six years later, May (2002) gave audiences another lonely girl who snaps.
-Critics note the story follows a “wounded by society, deadly revenge” arc - echoing Carrie’s blueprint.
+Critics note that the story follows a “wounded by society, deadly revenge” arc, echoing Carrie’s blueprint.

 Introvert Stereotypes Turn Quiet into Creepy